Magnetic Taylor-Proudman constraint explains the flows into the Tangent Cylinder

-Experiments are performed in the Little Earth Experiment (LEE) device \cite{apbds2016_rsi,apsd2018_jfm,aujogue2016_phd}.
-LEE is a model for the convection in the TC subject to background rotation and externally imposed axial magnetic field $\boldsymbol B=B_0\unitz$.
-The working fluid is sulfuric acid at 30\% mass (viscosity $\nu=1.3\times10^{6}$ m$^2$/s, density $\rho=1.3$ kg/m$^3$, thermal expansion coefficient $\alpha=5.5\times10^{-4}$ K$^{-1}$).
+We shall now seek experimental evidence for these flows and for their compliance to the MTPC in a simple TC geometry.
+Experiments are performed in the "Little Earth Experiment" (LEE) device \cite{apbds2016_rsi,apsd2018_jfm,aujogue2016_phd}.
+LEE is a model for the convection in the TC subject to background rotation and externally imposed axial magnetic field $B=B_0\unitz$.
+The working fluid is sulphuric acid at 30\% mass (viscosity $\nu=1.3\times10^{6}$ m$^2$/s, density $\rho=1.3$ kg/m$^3$, thermal expansion coefficient $\alpha=5.5\times10^{-4}$ K$^{-1}${, thermal diffusivity $\kappa=1.7\times10^{-7}$ m$^2$/s and Prandtl number $\Pr=12$)}.
 Its transparency and electric conductivity ($\sigma=83\pm2 $ Sm) make it the ideal choice for optical velocimetry in MHD flows \cite{andreev2013_jfm,mph2020_ef}.
-MHD experiments are usually conducted with liquid metals, typically $10^4$ more conductive.
-Hence, to keep $\Lambda=\sigma B_0^2/(2\rho\Omega)\sim 1$ with $\Ek\sim10^{-5}$, magnetic fields $\sim 10$ T are needed, \emph{i.e.} $\sim10^2$ times greater than in liquid metal convection experiments \cite{grannan2022_jfm,vogt2021_jfm}.\\ At LEE's heart lies a hemispherical transparent vessel filled with the acid (inner diameter $2R=0.285$ m), that rotates around its vertical axis (Fig. \ref{fig:lee}).
-It is placed at the bottom of cylindrical tank filled with water that ensures a constant, cold temperature $T_C$ at all its boundaries but the bottom one.
-At the bottom, a co-axial cylindrical heating element (radius $R_{\rm TC}=0.04$ m) protruding by $h_H=0.0225$ m into the vessel fulfils two functions: First, its upper surface is kept at fixed hot temperature $T_H$ to create an unstable temperature gradient prone to drive convection within the vessel.
+MHD experiments are usually conducted with liquid metals, with an electrical conductivity {$\sim10^4$} higher than sulfuric acid.
+Hence, to keep $\Lambda=\sigma B_0^2/(2\rho\Omega)\sim 1$ with $\Ek\sim10^{-5}$, magnetic fields $\sim 10$ T are needed, \emph{i.e.} $\sim10^2$ times greater than in liquid metal convection experiments \cite{grannan2022_jfm,vogt2021_jfm}.\\ At LEE's heart lies a hemispherical transparent vessel filled with the acid (inner diameter $2R=0.285$ m), {rotating} around its vertical axis (Fig. \ref{fig:lee}).
+It is placed at the bottom of a cylindrical tank filled with water that ensures a constant, cold temperature $T_C$ at all its boundaries but the bottom one.
+At the bottom, a coaxial cylindrical heating element (radius {$R_{\rm TC}=0.05$} m) protruding by $h_H=0.0225$ m into the vessel fulfils two functions: first, its upper surface is kept at fixed hot temperature $T_H$ to create an unstable temperature gradient prone to drive convection within the vessel.
 Second, its edge incurs a radial jump in domain height akin to the equatorial edge of the Earth's inner core, where a TC develops under fast rotation.